japila-books/spark-sql-internals/docs/spark-sql-DataFrameNaFunctions.md

-title: DataFrameNaFunctions

-# DataFrameNaFunctions -- Working With Missing Data
+# DataFrameNaFunctions &mdash; Working With Missing Data

 `DataFrameNaFunctions` is used to work with <<methods, missing data>> in a structured query (a <<spark-sql-DataFrame.md#, DataFrame>>).